Polygon segmentations

 Through this, the model can better comprehend the complex shapes and features of geometry.

-grid-shaped graph
+grid-shaped graph.

-CNN processes images by using filters to combine the surrounding pixels of a central pixel.
+A CNN processes images by using filters to combine the surrounding pixels of a central pixel.

-extends this idea to graph structures by combining the features of neighboring connected nodes instead of neighboring pixels.
+SCN extends this idea to graph structures by combining the features of neighboring connected nodes instead of neighboring pixels.

 Specifically, CNNs are useful for processing images in a regular grid structure, where the filter considers the surrounding area of each pixel to extract features.